 - Repeat 5-10 times on each side.

-Variation 1: Place the hand behind your back instead of your head.
+Variation 1: Place the right hand behind your back instead of your head.

 Variation 2: Perform the stretch on your elbows.